aa29zzjj/Project-2-Client-Server/README.md

 public static int add(int i)

 ```
 3. Separate concerns on the server.
 Your code that listens for a socket connection should be separate from the code that performs the add operation.
+In other words, the actual arithmetic should be done in a separate method.
+The UDP socket communication code will make calls to this method.

 4. Write a client and server that has the following client side interaction with a user: